-The projection clause takes a series of expressions $e_i(c_j, ..., c_k)$ and applies them one at a time to form the output arrable.
-The operations in the projection-clause may be order-dependent as in the moving average examples we've already seen.
+Figure 3: each allows us to adapt function behavior for nested arrables over an arrable.
+The operations in the projection-clause may be order-dependent as in the examples we've already seen.
 Semantically, the projection clause is the final evaluation step prior to returning the query result to the user.